podtato-head/podtato-head/delivery/kluctl/README.md

 - Install Kluctl ([official docs](https://kluctl.io/docs/installation/))
 - Setup a cluster for testing purposes (e.g. with [kind](https://kind.sigs.k8s.io/))

-For the `test` target, it doesn't really matter how the kubeconfig context is called as Kluctl will always deploy to the current cluster.
+For the `test` target, it doesn't really matter how the context is called as Kluctl will always deploy to the current context.
 For the `prod` cluster, you must create a context named `podtato-prod-cluster` due to the target being bound to that context.
 See `delivery/kluctl/.kluctl.yaml` for the target definitions.

 ## Deploy

 To deploy the `test` target, run `kluctl deploy -t test`.
-Before doing so, ensure that the correct kubeconfig context is active.
+Before doing so, ensure that the correct context is active.
 When running the deploy command, Kluctl will first perform a dry-run and ask for confirmation.
 If you select `y`, Kluctl will perform the actual deployment and then print the resulting diff of the deployment: